service-design-tools/sdt-website/_tutorials/how-to-understand-and-shape-ai-enabled-services-and-operations.md

   step-by-step process with supporting tools to think through the ways in which both experiences and operations can get enhanced.
 steps:
-  - title: "Ideate the opportunities "
+  - title: "Identify the opportunities "
     description: >-
       The first phase is crucial for mapping the existing situation of the service, understanding its painpoints and bottlenecks and whether AI can